rivtlib-dev/rivtlib.github.io/README.rst

 **rivt** is a lightweight markup language for writing, organizing and sharing engineering documents and reports.
-It is designed to be legible, flexible and efficient. **rivt** is also the name of an open source framework used for producing rivt documents.
+Its goal is to be a legible and efficient language for preparing engineering reports that rely on standard, codified design methods.
+These reports include peer review, government permits and test results.  *rivt** is also the name of the open source framework used for producing rivt documents.

-**rivtlib** is a Python library that processes rivt files and is distributed under the open source MIT license.
-It runs on platforms that support Python 3.11 or later and works within a framework of five established, open souce
+**rivtlib** is a Python library, distributed under the open source MIT license, that processes rivt files.
+It runs on platforms that support Python 3.11 or later and is designed to work in a framework of five, established, open souce technologies:
-technologies:

 - Language: Python with open source libraries including **rivtlib**
 - IDE: VSCode and extensions
 - Typesetting: Latex TexLive Distribution
-- Diagrams: QCAD
+- Diagramming: QCAD
 - Version control: GitHub

 The **rivt** framework can be downloaded as a portable Windows zip file or